-BY PRIVATE TRANSFER: It’ll probably be more expensive but if you’d like to book a private airport transfer, then you can do so through Klook.
+BY PRIVATE TRANSFER: It’ll probably be more expensive but if you’d like to book a private airport transfer, then you can do so through Bookaway.

 Most travelers will probably fly to Manila but there may be other ways to get there depending on where you are.
-Check out 12Go Asia to search for route options available to you.
+Check out Bookaway to search for route options available to you.
 You can click on the link or use the widget below.

 WHERE TO EXCHANGE CURRENCY

 The best place to exchange currency in Manila is at a licensed money changer.
 Their rates are generally 10-20% better than banks.
 The rate at the airport is terrible so be sure to change no more than USD 100 there.
 That’ll get you to your hotel and give you enough pesos to spend on your first day until you can find a money changer.